 - 16. Approval for attendance and reimbursement of travel expenses in connection with educational conferences and industry association meetings will be in accordance with the Travel Policy. - 17.
-In furtherance of this policy, the Chief Executive Officer shall have discretionary authority to approve staff travel as necessary to carry out the administrative responsibilities of the OCERS, such as attendance at legislative meetings or hearings, conducting on-site visits as part of due diligence evaluation of existing and proposed service providers, participating in continuing education programs, and other duties as directed. - 18.
-The Board will periodically review the programs, training or educational sessions that qualify for Trustee education.
+The Board will periodically review the programs, training, or educational sessions that qualify for Trustee education.

-Harrassment Prevention Training
+Harassment Prevention Training

-- 19. As an employer of over 50 employees, OCERS is required to provide harassment and abusive conduct prevention training to all "supervisory employees" every two years. - 20.
-Trustees are considered "supervisory employees" for the purposes of the statute since Trustees may influence the terms and conditions of employment for OCERS employees.

-21. The Chief Executive Officer working with the Legal Department and outside vendors will schedule appropriate training for Trustees every two years.
+- 18. As an employer of over five employees, OCERS must provide two hours of harassment and abusive conduct prevention training to all "supervisory employees" every two years and (effective calendar year 2020) one hour of prevention training to all nonsupervisory employees. - 19.
+Trustees are considered "supervisory employees" under the statute since Trustees may influence the terms and conditions of employment for OCERS employees. - 20.
+The Chief Executive Officer, working with the Legal Division and outside vendors, will schedule appropriate training for Trustees every two years.